Sonoma County Department of Health Services awarded grant from the Office of Traffic Safety for child safety seat education program

-With respiratory viruses circulating, 12 Bay Area Health Officials recommend actions to stay healthy for the holidays
+With respiratory viruses circulating, all Bay Area Health Officers recommend actions to stay healthy for the holidays